Giggster logo

 Tornado at the drive-in theater scene in Twister

-In the climax of the movie Twister, Bill (Bill Paxton) and Jo (Helen Hunt) rush to Beacon Drive-In Theatre to get everyone to safety before a tornado touches down.
+In the climax of the movie Twister, Bill (Bill Paxton) and Jo (Helen Hunt) rush to Galaxy Drive-In Theatre to get everyone to safety before a tornado touches down.
 As they emerge from the shelter after the tornado hits, they are blown away by the destruction that it has caused.
 The drive-in is plunged into darkness, with pieces of the movie screen scattered around them like confetti.
 It's an agitated moment showcasing how powerful and destructive tornados can be.
-The drive-in movie scene was filmed at Beacon Drive-In Theatre at 2404 S Division St., Guthrie, Oklahoma.
-This retro 1950s drive-in theatre features a snack bar where you can get classic snack bar items like popcorn and candy bars and freshly made burgers.
-Additionally, there is plenty of parking for 120 cars and a massive area up front for viewers to set out chairs and blankets for optimal viewing experience.
-To reach Beacons Drive-In Theatre, follow N Division Street from the center of Guthrie.
+The drive-in movie scene was filmed at S. 5th St and W. Vilas Ave, Guthrie, Oklahoma.
+The drive-in was built as a set on the intersection of 5th and Vilas, with a food stand on the SW side.
+To find the set location, head to the west side of downtown Guthrie to the intersection of S. 5th St and W. Vilas Avenue, viewing the field on the NW side.
+You won't see this set any longer but you can view the drive-in that inspired "Galaxy Drive-In."
+To reach the still standing Beacon Drive-In Theatre, follow N Division Street from the center of Guthrie.
 If you're coming from Oklahoma, take the relatively straight road via Interstate 35 N, which will take about 30 minutes.
 The theatre continues to screen movies, providing a perfect opportunity for a pleasant time.

 Bill and Jo appeared in the core of the tornado scene in Twister